Displaying The Environment In Your Photography

 These are just a handful of the many training considerations that I share with my clients in my workshops and private tours.

-This black rhino in Southern Africa, I have created this photograph from a moderate distance away.
+This is a black rhino in Southern Africa.
+I have captured this photograph from a moderate distance away.

 Creative use of environment in a photograph